 - To make a case in a research proposal for there being a gap in knowledge that the proposed work will fill.

 - To build on the work of others in one's own research.

-- To make a case for the methodology and methods to be used (or already used).
+- To make a case for the methodology to be used (or already used).

 - To show how the work and the results link in with the work of others.